Contents

 53. Homemade pond

-A hassle-free alternative to the conventional pond.
-Save your back from the trench digging by making your pond in a galvanized tub.
+A hassle-free alternative to the conventional pond, this is one of the best garden ideas if you want a pond but don’t fancy all the digging.
+Instead, make your pond in a galvanized tub.
 A small water pump and some water tubing keep the mini-waterfall flowing, with some rocks to dress it up.

 54. Decking Pond